muldercw/Clarifai-Model-Deployment/README.md

 ## Description
-This project will export, format, deploy and test all models from a given App from the Clarifai platform.
+This project will export, format, deploy and test all [detector] models from a given App from the Clarifai platform.
 Utilizes a Docker container running Triton Server: 23.03-py3

 ## Installation